 1 Executive Summary

 This report contains methods and results of SONAR-based escapement estimates for naturally spawning winter steelhead on the Dungeness River from 2019-2023.
-WDFW deployed a multibeam SONAR unit in the lower Dungeness River during the majority of the steelhead return from either early February or early March through the end of June or July, 2018-2023.
+The Washington Department of Fish and Wildlife (WDFW) deployed a multibeam SONAR unit in the lower Dungeness River during the majority of the steelhead return from either early February or early March through the end of June or July, 2018-2023.
 Although the SONAR was operated in 2018, we were not able to produce a SONAR-based escapement estimate for 2018 due to frequent milling behavior at the site, and limited data review.
 We initiated a sub-sampling protocol in 2019 to enable us to review the entire season of imagery, and this was continued in subsequent years.

 To exclude similarly sized fish that were not steelhead from our SONAR counts, WDFW conducted weekly species composition sampling in 2021, 2022 and 2023 throughout the periods of SONAR operation.
 The majority of fish encountered were steelhead and bull trout and these species overlapped in length.
 To exclude potential bull trout from the SONAR fish counts we fit a binomial generalized additive model (GAM) with a logit link, using splines of fork length and Julian day to predict the probability of a fish being a steelhead.
 The probability of being a steelhead was greatest during March and April, and least in February and June when fewer steelhead were present.